It’s the early 1990s and you, the decision-maker for a hip fashion outlet, have a big decision to make:

 We covered this more extensively in a previous article, but here’s the quick version:

 If you’re like most e-commerce retailers, you’re working with siloed data.
-Due to factors like company culture, organizational structure, or (most commonly) technological issues, different departments are often not aligned around the same set of data.
+Due to factors like company culture, organisational structure, or (most commonly) technological issues, different departments are often not aligned around the same set of data.

 This brings us to the problem: the marketing team doesn't know the purchase price of every product, and the purchasing team doesn’t know the ad spend behind each sale!